scout-mosley/scout-mosley/README.md

-## Hi there 👋

 <h1 align="center">Hi 👋, I'm Scout</h1>
 <h3 align="center">Im a student learning computer science.
-I love coding. but my real passion is hardware.
+I love coding.
+But my real passion is hardware.
 I love making pc's , making Ethernet cables shorter, and getting hands on with the machine.
 I want to be a Disney imagineer. someone who works on the animatronics, and makes the magic work.</h3>

+- Right now I'm working on **making a pc.**

+- I’m currently learning **linux a lot better.**

+- All of my projects are available at [scout-mosley](scout-mosley)

+- You can reach me at my email. **scout.mosley@stu.ocsb.ca**

+- A fun fact about me is that **I can solve a Rubik's cube in under 30 seconds.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">